marnix/metamath-eclipse-xtext/README.md

 # Installation instructions

 To install, point your Eclipse to the following update site (courtesy of the OSS Artifactory repository from JFrog): `jar:https://oss.jfrog.org/artifactory/libs-snapshot/mm/ecxt/mm.ecxt.updatesite/1.0.0-SNAPSHOT/mm.ecxt.updatesite-1.0.0-SNAPSHOT.zip!/` and select the MMLanguage SDK Feature.
-(Note that this update site is large, so it might take a while to download and install: it is a single 70+ MB zip-file, which also contains Xtext and all other dependencies.
-This should be replaced by a very small update site which points to the Xtext update site.
-I don't yet know how to best fight Tycho on this point.)

-I have only tested so far with Eclipse Mars R.
+I have mostly tested so far with Eclipse Mars R, but at least Eclipse Luna SR2 seems to work fine as well.

 *Note about large files.* Before you try to open `set.mm` (which is 20+MB these days), make sure you run your Eclipse with `-Xmx4G` in the proper place in your `eclipse.ini`.
 And then it still might hang on you unless you have a fast system.
 You also probably want to close the Outline view.